enginecommerce/engine-flight-manual/engineering/product_process.md

 Production happens in Phases.
 The Phases begin with Discovery, then they create user-tested prototypes before any software is written, they develop a product to specifications, they launch a product into the hands of an intentional number of users, and they end with user tests and feedback to inform and plan the future evolution of the Product.

-Note on "Later:" "We’ll figure that out later" is a bad smell.
+Note on "Later:" "We'll figure that out later" is a bad smell.
 It means this step is not complete.
 Grab a marker and paper and figure it out.
 It is much easier to grab a marker and solve the problem now than it is to do it in hours of work, millions of pixels, and thousands of lines of layout code later while using prototyping tools.

 #### Contents